Primary IdP Developer Tips and Tricks

 - If you run a local instance (see below) of BrowserID, you can also have your primary be local

 - BrowserID requires a valid SSL certificate and HTTPS protocol.
-You can get around this for development by pointing to dev.diresworb.org
+You can use a self-signed cert for development by pointing to dev.diresworb.org

 - Look at JS Console, network traffic, etc in your browser's developer tools for interactions between your primary and BrowserID.org

 - Try this on multiple browsers.
 The architecture of this system doesn't have great debugging support on any one browser, they all tend to surface different things (due to iframe, postMessage, etc)

 - Bug 1205: BrowserID will cache your /.well-known/browserid file

 - If you have anything wrong, it will cache your domain as "secondary"